googleapis/gapic-showcase/README.md

 GAPIC Showcase follows semantic versioning.
 All artifacts that are released for a certain version are guaranteed to be compatible with one another.

+## Releases
+Releases are made by [release-please](https://github.com/googleapis/release-please) based on the contents of the Conventional Commits made to the project.
+Assets are then uploaded to the releases that are created.

 ## Supported Go Versions
 GAPIC Showcase is supported for go versions 1.11 and later.